Winston-Lin/dziganto.github.io/_posts/2018-1-30-Understanding-Object-Oriented-Programming-Through-Machine-Learning.md

 The next block of code which starts with `def __init__(self, fit_intercept=True):` is where things get more complicated.
 Stay with me; I promise it's not that bad.

 At a high level, `__init\__` provides a recipe for how to build an *instance* of **MyLinearRegression**.
-Think of `init` like a factory.
+Think of `__init__` like a factory.
 Let's pretend you wanted to crank out hundreds of linear regression models.
 You can do that one of two ways.
 First, you have the **ols** function that provides the instructions on how to calculate linear regression parameters.
 So you could, in theory, save off hundreds of copies of the **ols** function with hundreds of appropriate variable names.
 There's nothing inherently wrong with that.
 Or you could save off hundreds of *instances* of class **MyLinearRegression** with hundreds of appropriate variable names.
 Both accomplish very similar tasks but do so in very different ways.
-You'll understand why as get a little further along.
+You'll understand why as we get a little further along.
 > Technical note: the **\__init\__** block of code is optional, though it's quite common.
+You'll know when you need it and when you don't with a bit more practice with OOP.

 What the heck is *self*?
-Since an instance of **MyLinearRegression** can take on any name a user gives it, we need a way to link the user's name back to the class so we can accomplish certain tasks.
+Since an instance of **MyLinearRegression** can take on any name a user gives it, we need a way to link the user's instance name back to the class so we can accomplish certain tasks.
 Think of *self* as a variable whose sole job is to learn the name of a particular instance.
 Say we named a particular instance of **MyLinearRegression** *mlr* like so:

 ```
 mlr = MyLinearRegression()
 ```

 Again, the class **MyLinearRegression** provides instructions on how to build a linear regression model.
 What we did here by attaching the variable *mlr* to the **MyLinearRegression** class is to create an instance, a specific object called *mlr*, which will have its own data and "functions".
 You'll understand why I placed functions in quotes shortly.
 Anyway, *mlr* is a unique model with a unique name, much like you're a unique person with your own name.
-The class object **MyLinearRegression** now sets *self* to *mlr*.
+The class object **MyLinearRegression** now links *self* to *mlr*.
 If it's still not clear why that's important, hang tight because it will when we get to the next code block.

 Now this business about `self.coef_`, `self.intercept_`, and `self._fit_intercept`.
 All three are simply variables, technically called *attributes*, attached to the class object.
 When we build *mlr*, our class provides a blueprint that calls for the creation of three *attributes*. `self.coef_` and `self.intercept_` are placeholders.
-We haven't calculated model parameters but when we do we'll place those values into these attributes. `self._fit_intercept` is a boolean (True or False) that is set to True by the keyword argument.
+We haven't calculated model parameters but when we do we'll place those values into these attributes. `self._fit_intercept` is a boolean (True or False) that is set to True by default per the keyword argument.
 A user can define whether to calculate the intercept by setting this argument to True or avoid it by setting the argument to False.
 Since we didn't set *fit_intercept* to False when we created *mlr*, *mlr* will provide the intercept parameter once it's calculated.

-Great, let's add a "function" called **fit** which will take an array of data and a vector of ground truth values to calculate and return linear regression model parameters.
+Great, let's add a "function" called **fit** which will take an array of data and a vector of ground truth values all to calculate and return linear regression model parameters.
 > Note: We're building this class one piece at a time.
 I'm doing this simply for pedagogical reasons.

 ```